villekf/OMEGA/README.md

 Moving bed is not supported at the moment (needs to be step-and-shoot and the different bed positions need to be handled as seprate cases).

-Only cylindrical symmetric devices are supported.
+Only cylindrical symmetric devices are supported, though other designs might work.

 Attenuation correction can be applied only with attenuation images (e.g. CT images scaled to 511 keV).